ece-fast-lab/MICRO-2026-ARC/AE2/README.md

 | `memory_usage_migration_traffic.png` | 300-DPI plot |
 | `memory_usage_migration_traffic.pdf` | Vector plot |

 The plot reports Node 0 as Local Memory, Node 1 as CXL Memory, and migration traffic from `pgmigrate_success` with a 4 KiB page size.
-Collect data while SPR1 is idle because the input counters are system-wide.
+Collect data while the AE host is idle because the input counters are system-wide.
 Threshold 32 should show more frequent migration traffic than threshold 96.
 The plotter uses axis maxima of at least 1000 s, 8 GiB, and 800 MB/s.

 ## Troubleshooting